 The trial judge found that the Defendant did not breach any duty of care to Plaintiffs to protect them from harm.
-The court further found there was no duty in this case for Defendant to protect Plaintiff Kathleen Turner from the foul ball.
+The court further found there was no duty in this case for the Defendant to protect Plaintiff Kathleen Turner from the foul ball.
 Moreover, the trial court found that even if there were any such duty, the foul ball is a known and obvious risk.
 Plaintiff appealed.

 The Defense Argument

 Thomas Dillard, the lawyer representing the park’s owner, argues that this case involves an implied assumption of risk.
 He states that although Ms. Turner could not see the game, she was repeatedly made aware of the risk of stray balls in the stadium.
 The stadium posts warning signs at the entrance to the park, screens, and plexiglass are installed in certain areas to protect fans, every ticket bears a notice of liability, and there are even warnings issued over the park’s public address system.
 He failed to add that common sense also tells you of the risk of a foul ball when you go to a baseball game.

 The Nevada Supreme Court will decide whether or not implied assumption of risk can be applied to Ms. Turner’s case, and in doing so, Nevada may become one of the many states that abide by the “baseball rule.”

 The article seems to think the ruling is relevant to whether major league baseball comes to Nevada.
 I think that overstates the economics of the outcome of this case.
 This issue of baseball in Nevada involves one thing: gambling.